chrisvoll/chrisvolldotcom/src/pages/08-19-2017-build-with-gatsby/index.md

 title: 'Building with Gatsby.js'
 ---

 I've always been fastinated by static sites — there's something alluring about building a site and being able to deploy it anywhere, without worrying about web middleware, scaling infrastructure, or [anything else].
-It's been a while since I've refreshed my site — four years since I set it up on DigitalOcean — so there's no better time than now!

-In this post I'm going to document building my new site using [Gatsby](https://www.gatsbyjs.org/), a JavaScript-based newcomer to the world of static sites.
+It's been a while since I've refreshed my own personal site, so in the interest of [documenting learning](https://academy.realm.io/posts/droidcon-boston-chiu-ki-chan-how-to-be-an-android-expert/), I'm going to write this post while building a shiny new site using [Gatsby](https://www.gatsbyjs.org/), a JavaScript-based newcomer to the world of static sites.
 This is my first time using it, so I'm writing this post and learning as I go.
 Get.
 Excited. 🎉

 ## Getting Started